-BBC Radio 2 Folk Awards 2019 – Nominated Horizon Award
+BBC Radio 2 Folk Awards 2019 – Horizon Award Winner

-The debut album ‘The Reeling’ by exceptional Skye musician Brìghde Chaimbeul has had an extraordinary response since it’s launch at a sold out Celtic Connections show at the start of 2019.
+Her debut album ‘The Reeling’ has had an extraordinary response since it’s launch at a sold out Celtic Connections show at the start of 2019.
 It was named as Folk Album Of The Month by The Guardian, given five star reviews in both fRoots and Songlines, lavished with praise by BBC Radio 3’s Late Junction and listed as one of The Quietus’ Albums Of The Year So Far.
-The Reeling was voted one of the 20 Scottish Albums Of The Year by the Say Awards (out of 293 submissions) and secured a BBC Radio 2 Folk Award nomination for Brìghde.
+The Reeling was voted one of the 20 Scottish Albums Of The Year by the SAY Awards (out of 293 submissions) and secured a BBC Radio 2 Folk Award nomination for Brìghde.
 Musicians as diverse as Colin Stetson, Sam Amidon and Anna von Hausswolff have expressed their love for the record on social media, and Super Furry Animals frontman Gruff Rhys invited Brìghde to collaborate with him and James Yorkston at a special show in Kirkcaldy.

 Growing up in a musical family in Sleat on the Isle of Skye, she was no stranger to the sound of the pipes, and indeed the sound of music at home.
-Inspired by hearing the playing of Rona Lightfoot she began learning at the age of 7 with local tutor and award winning piper Niall Stewart.
+Hearing Rona play gave Brìghde her initial inspiration to take up piping when she was just four years old (she began studying the instrument three years later.)

 “Simultaneously ancient and modern, profound and direct.”
 Folk Album of the Month – The Guardian